davislf2/amazono/README.md

 TODO:

+1. Install all Angular in uni (faster internet)
+2. Use Assert, Expect, Should to write test codes https://cythilya.github.io/2017/09/17/unit-test-with-mocha-chai-and-sinon/

+BUG:

+1. `` cause problem

+   > npm ERR! network request to https://registry.npmjs.org/watchpack/-/watchpack-1.5.0.tgz failed, reason: getaddrinfo ENOTFOUND registry.npmjs.org registry.npmjs.org:443
+   > npm ERR! network This is a problem related to network connectivity.
+   > npm ERR! network In most cases you are behind a proxy or have bad network settings.

+2. ​

+Questions:

 1. How to debug if it doesnt' connect to MongoDB?

-Questions:

-1. Can I do npm and yarn in the same project?
+2. Can I do npm and yarn in the same project?
+3. `echo './server/node_modules' > .gitignore` seems doesn't work

 DONE:

+1. VSCode: install Formatting toggle for prettier
+2. Add Travis CI

+ARCHIVE:

 1. ```sh
    npm install -g prettier